Yinonbachar/Yinon-Project-Steam-Game/README.md

 To download the project, open your Git Bash or command line and run the following command:

-cd <The path you want to download the file to>
+cd <"The path you want to download the file to">

 git clone https://github.com/Yinonbachar/Yinon-Project-Steam-Game.git